mikeshardmind/unit-aware/readme.md

 - Conversion matrices for other coherent systems.
 - Display in terms of equivalent specified units with error on units not being compatible
 - Possible extended form for units that allows defining in terms of relation to SI for non-coherent units?

+# Development note

+This mirrors a portion of a private code base, and development of it is strictly tied to that private code base at this time.

+It's made public to demonstrate, and I may consider supporting other use cases if others need it.